 5. Stick vacuums

 This is a type of vacuum cleaners that are similar to uprights but vary in function, power and suction capabilities and features.
-Generally, stick vac are light weight, lower suction power and it has both cordless and corded models.
+Generally, stick vac are lightweight, lower suction power and it has both cordless and corded models.
+You can read the stick vacuums buying tips here.

 Pros: Cheaper than most canisters and uprights yet some models is very powerful.
 It can be easily store as it’s small compare to other cleaners.